 As you can see, there really isn’t a lot to consider as they can differ by the color of ink and design.

-You need a notebook to write something down, of course.
+You need an everyday carry notebook to write something down, of course.
 So what’s the point of carrying a pen without the one thing that goes perfect with it?
 You can carry a small sized notebook as an EDC tool (not the larger ones you’ve used in school).

 – Portable charger